Urban Studies and Planning Scholarships

 James Ring Scholarship (Undergraduate):

 The James H. Ring Undergraduate Scholarship Award was inaugurated during the spring semester of 2001 and offered annually thereafter.
 This financial award to Urban Studies and Planning majors is made possible through the donation of James H. Ring a distinguished alumnus who graduated from the Department of Urban Studies and Planning in the class of 1972.
 The intent of the award is to help students achieve their academic and career goals.
+This scholarship is open to undergraduate URBS student who are projected to graduate in spring, summer, or Fall 2022 and who have a GPA of 2.0 or higher.

 James Ring Scholarship (Graduate):

 The James H. Ring Graduate Scholarship Award is designed to recognize graduate students with an outstanding academic record in the Master of Urban Planning program and provide financial support to help complete their graduate studies.
 This award is made possible through the generous donation of James H. Ring, a distinguished alumnus, who graduated from the Department of Urban Studies and Planning in the class of 1972.
+This scholarship is open to graduate URBS student who are projected to graduate in spring, summer, or Fall 2022 and who have a GPA of 3.2 or higher.

 Urban Studies and Planning Alumni Scholarship:

 The Urban Studies and Planning Alumni Scholarship is funded by the generous donations of departmental alumni.
 The scholarship award is intended to recognize a major in urban studies and planning who has demonstrated meaningful service to one or more of the following: fellow students, campus-based student organizations related to planning, the Urban Studies and Planning Department, the CSUN campus community, and/or the community at-large.
+This scholarship is open to all majors and graduate students.

 The Professor Warren Campbell Scholarship is funded by the generous donations of a departmental alumnae to honor the teaching and mentorship of Professor Warren Campbell one of the founders of the Urban Studies Program at CSUN.
 The intent of the award is to help students achieve their academic and career goals.
+This scholarship is open to all majors and graduate students.

 The Paul T. Johnson Scholarship is available only to students from the Department of Urban Studies and Planning.
 It is administered by the California Homebuilders Foundation.
 The scholarship is intended to assist students with financial need, a GPA of at least 2.5, and an intention to pursue a career in the California homebuilding industry (understood to encompass the broad range of careers involved in housing provision in California – planners, brokers, real estate professionals, homebuilders, engineers, community advocates, etc.).
+This scholarship is open to all majors and graduate students.

 - American Planning Association Scholarships